Buganda: Communication

 When John Hanning Speke visited Buganda in 1862, he described the kingdom's roads as being "as long as our coach-roads, cut through the long grasses, straight over the hills and down through the woods in the dells—a strange contrast to the wretched tracks in all the adjacent countries."

 Water transport was essential for Buganda and greatly helped in the kingdom's expansion via its fleet of war canoes.
 Water transport also provided a means of political communication between the capital, which was usually sited fairly close to the lake, and outlying areas of the Kingdom along the lake shore, as well as the islands.
 The island chiefs had to maintain a great fleet of canoes ready for state service.
 The Mamba clan specialized in water transport and the head of the clan was the admiral of Buganda's navy.

 Messages were sent by "runners of athletic renown".
 These messengers were called bakayungirizi and were trained from an early age in prolonged, rapid marches, moving night and day with only short breaks; King Mutesa had many in his service.
+These runners were also useful during battles, keeping the kabaka and other military leaders informed of enemy troop movements and rapidly communicating their orders to the warriors on the frontline.

 The use of talking drums to spread messages was widespread in Buganda.
 This drum language had hundreds of distinctive beats or rhythms representing as many specific meanings, making it possible for almost instantaneous communication throughout the kingdom.